dret/webconcepts/concepts/http-method/UNBIND.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/UNBIND"
 title:         "HTTP Request Method: UNBIND"
+concept-name:  HTTP Request Method
+concept-value: UNBIND
 description: "The UNBIND method modifies the collection identified by the Request-URI by removing the binding identified by the segment specified in the UNBIND body."
 ---